 Frequently Asked Questions

-Even if you are leaving the school at the end of the year, all gifts made towards The Graded Annual Fund will impact students during that school year.
-In addition, if you would like to make a leadership gift, it is important to know that your support will invest in the future of the school and be an opportunity to leave behind a legacy – impacting future generations and preserving your special memories.
+Even if you are leaving the school at the end of the year, all gifts made towards the Graded Annual Fund will impact students during that school year.
+Furthermore, if you are considering becoming a Leadership Donor, it is important to know that your support will invest in the future of the school.
+Leadership Giving is an opportunity to leave behind a legacy – impacting future generations and preserving your special memories.

 Pictured from left to right: Luiz Galeazzi, Board Treasurer; Paige Geiger, Board Memberp; Rodolfo Protasio, Board Member; Ricardo Zuniga, US Consul General; Roberto Sallouti, President of the Board; US Ambassador Liliana Ayalde; Dan Parke, former Board Member; Richard Boerner, Superintendent; Ana Cabral, Board Member; Carlos Hitoshi, Board Member; Renato Ochman, Chair of the Centennial Campaign Executive Committee